-GD&T is a universal design language that has been rigorously studied and applied by manufacturers around the world and is widely considered to be an essential tool for communicating design intent, ensuring parts meet the desired form, fit, function and assembly.
-It includes important changes addressing the concept of feature design, datum references and degrees of freedom, surface boundaries and axis methods of interpretation, profile tolerances, symbology and modifiers tools.
+GD&T is a universal design language that has been rigorously studied and applied by manufacturers around the world and is widely considered by mechanical engineers to be an essential tool for communicating design intent, ensuring parts meet the desired form, fit, function and assembly.
+It includes important changes addressing the concept of feature design, datum references and degrees of freedom, surface boundaries and axis methods of interpretation, profile tolerances and symbology and modifiers tools.

-Quite often, approved product designs lack necessary detail for manufacturability.
-Critical overall tolerances are usually indicated, but typically supporting specifications must be further defined as intelligent annotations.
+Today a vast majority of CAD design is done in 3-D, and not all CAD programs provide intelligent GD&T data.
 There are two formats of GD&T definition data.
-Although both are labeled “3D annotation,” one format is purely for display; the other feeds downstream applications.
-Presentation is the display only format for GD&T. While the tolerancing may be associated to the model, the information is just text.
-There is no intelligence behind the 3D annotation.
-As a result, the GD&T data must be interpreted.
+Although both are labeled “3-D annotation,” one format is purely for display; the other feeds downstream applications.
+Presentation is the display only format for GD&T. While the tolerancing may be associated with the model, the information is just text.
+There is no intelligence behind the 3-D annotation.
+As a result, a human must interpret GD&T information.
 The presentation format is similar to typing a mathematical equation in Microsoft Word.
 It conveys information, but the computer cannot use it in a calculation.
-This type of GD&T data is commonly referred to as “decorating the model.”
+In conversation, this approach is commonly referred to as “decorating the model.”

-If your inspection software is based on a 3D CAD platform, you can import Intelligent GD&T data directly along with the 3D CAD model.
-In the case of presentation annotations, the quality or manufacturing engineer can determine which are relevant and simply add the GD&T specifications to the 3D CAD model when developing the inspection plan.
+If your inspection software is based on a 3-D CAD platform, you can import intelligent GD&T data directly along with the 3-D model.
+In the case of presentation annotations, the quality or manufacturing engineer can determine which are relevant and simply add the GD&T specifications to the 3-D model when developing the inspection plan.

 When the information is imported from the native CAD system as a GD&T representation, there is a true MBD implementation.
 The authority of the dataset is preserved.
 The same is true if GD&T display data (presentation) is imported directly or via STEP translation and then entered into the inspection application.